 Scope Challenge Class Challenge Type Detail • Location is Not a CAI (R) Allowable Enforceable Commitments Enforceable Commitment (E) Not Part of an Enforceable Commitment (N) NTIA will permit challenges to the identification of previous federal, state, or local enforceable commitments to minimize duplication of funding.
 Allowable Planned Service Planned Service (P) NTIA will permit challenges where a broadband provider offers convincing evidence that they are currently building out broadband to challenged locations without government subsidy or are building out broadband offering performance beyond the program requirements.
-Not Allowable Classification of BSLs of a BSL on the Fabric ("Building Type" classific llenges to the classification e.g., altering the BSL's ation on the Fabric to reflect mass-market broadband Not Allowable Addition or Removal of BSLs NTIA will not permit new BSLs to be added to or removed from the Fabric.
+Not Allowable Classification of BSLs NTIA will not permit challenges to the classification of a BSL on the Fabric (e.g., altering the BSL's "Building Type" classification on the Fabric to reflect a BSL's subscription to mass-market broadband service).
+Not Allowable Addition or Removal of BSLs NTIA will not permit new BSLs to be added to or removed from the Fabric.
 See, Infrastructure Act, 60102(a)(2)(H).